 His paper describes the first time an anisotropic pairwise potential, which is the repulsion between two vortices that depend on the direction of the line joining them, has been properly implemented into a computer simulation.
 Olszewski used so-called molecular dynamics to model the behavior of the vortices.
 The computer modeling is valuable, both as an aide to understand current experimental data and to predict new phenomena to be explored.

 Eskildsen said Olszewski’s modeling research complements his own experiments.
 “My group studies the vortices using neutron diffraction, but it is often a challenge to interpret the data.
 I had the idea to use molecular dynamics to see if we could reproduce our result and get a better understanding of how the vortices behave, but I had no experience with how to actually do this,” Eskildsen said.
-“Maciej was able to get the code up and running on the computer cluster at the ND Center for Research Computing, and I have been impressed by how much he has accomplished.”
+“Maciej was able to get the code up and running on the computer cluster at Notre Dame's Center for Research Computing, and I have been impressed by how much he has accomplished.”

 Olszewski plans to carry on the project as he continues to interpret the data and build upon the computer model for different types of anisotropic superconductors.
 His work can also be applied to other types of topological phenomena.
 He plans to pursue a doctoral degree in physics after graduating from Notre Dame.